rancher/rancher.github.io/os/running-rancheros/workstation/docker-machine/index.md

 ```

 That's it!
 You should now have a RancherOS host running on VirtualBox.
 You can verify that you have a VirtualBox VM running on your host.

+> **Note:** After the machine is created, Docker Machine may display some errors regarding creation, but if the VirtualBox VM is running, you should be able to [log in](#logging-into-rancheros).

 ```
 $ VBoxManage list runningvms | grep <MACHINE-NAME>